 In our lessons we promote ways to avoid wasting food.
 We are certified to deliver Zero Waste Scotland Love Food Hate Waste Cascade Training.
 We recycle our waste and when clients require disposable plates and cutlery for buffets, we use biodegradable products.
 We also car share where possible!

 Grow your own

 We encourage our clients to try growing their own fruit, vegetables and herbs in our classes.
 We use home grown produce in many of our classes and catering.

 We proud to hold the business Certification Mark for the Galloway and Southern Ayrshire UNESCO Biosphere, which is the stunning area of natural beauty that Home Cook School is situated within.
-Cooking tutor, and business owner Lindsay Guidi is also a Board Member of the Biosphere.

 South West Scotland is a place of abundant good quality food, drink and crafts which reflect the diversity and unique character of the countryside and region.
 One of the best-known crops in the Biosphere is Ayrshire ‘tatties’, known for their earthy, sweet flavour.
 With a reputation for producing high quality beef cattle, lamb and delicious dairy produce and of course some of the best seafood, the Biosphere offers a special, authentic food and drink experience.